 The Health Law Internship program is a paid full-time internship program with a minimum of 35 hours a week.
-Interns will work at the O’Neill Institute offices at Georgetown University Law Center in Washington, D.C.
+Interns will work virtually, and should be available for meetings during business hours in Eastern Time.
 Interns will work with institute faculty, fellows, and staff on various projects as they relate to health law.
 This includes conducting research as well as providing support for various initiative programs.

 - A current law student, either in the U.S. or abroad

 - Proficient in English

 - Strong communications skills, both oral and written

 - Detail oriented and able to work well with little supervision

 Requirements to Apply